 Are you aware of any existing companies doing this?

-Although you should expect your software developer to brush up on your business early in the process, they won’t be an expert in your field.
-It is your responsibility to know who your business will compete with, what your USP is, and how you fit into the market.
-This information should be available to your developer.
+Although you should definitely expect your software developer to brush up on your industry and your offering early in the process, you cannot expect them to be an expert in your field.
+It is your responsibility to know who your business will compete with, what your USP is, and how you fit into the market, and this information should be passed to your developer.
 You should have this information so that you are able to work with them to ensure the success of your product.

 Already have an idea for an app that you are dying to talk about?